o0DemonBoy0o/XV2_Shaders/README.md

 This isn't meant to compile into a perfect 1:1 copy of the original shaders, but to have something that still does exactly what the originals do. at least as closely as I can manage with my experience.

+--Compiling--
+The shaders can be compiled using the batch script by dragging the HLSL onto it.
+Make sure you have a "Output_XPU" folder folder in the same directory as the script.